thiagopbueno/tf-rddlsim/README.md

 The ``tfrddlsim.Simulator`` implements a stochastic Recurrent Neural Net (RNN) in order to sample state-action trajectories.
 Each RNN cell encapsulates a ``tfrddlsim.Policy`` module generating actions for current states and comprehends the transition (specified by the CPFs) and reward functions.
 Sampling is done through dynamic unrolling of the RNN model with the embedded ``tfrddlsim.Policy``.

 Note that the ``tfrddlsim`` package only provides a ``tfrddlsim.RandomPolicy`` and a ``tfrddlsim.DefaultPolicy`` (constant policy with all action fluents with default values).

+# Documentation

+Please refer to [https://tf-rddlsim.readthedocs.io/](https://tf-rddlsim.readthedocs.io/en/latest/) for the code documentation.

+# Support

+If you are having issues with ``tf-rddlsim``, please let me know at: [thiago.pbueno@gmail.com](mailto://thiago.pbueno@gmail.com).

 # License